-Layout of the main floors of the new Montana Heritage Center is shown above.
+Layout of the main floors of the new Montana Heritage Center.
 Underneath and above these public areas are where Montana’s memory lives.
-These improved spaces allow safe and modern storage for MHS’s extensive collections.
-Our winning formula is 6–2–1: 6 programs operating more efficiently out of 2 buildings, providing 1 new level of public service.
+These improved spaces allow safe and modern storage for MHS’s extensive and priceless collections.

-The Veterans and Pioneers Memorial Building will be renovated to bring it up to a standard worthy of our magnificent collections and honor those who dedicated this space over 60 years ago.
+The Veterans and Pioneers Memorial Building will be renovated to bring it up to a standard worthy of our magnificent collections and honor those who donated the land on which the current building now stands more than 65 years ago.

-Total space needs for the Montana Heritage Center were identified at 119,805 net square feet (nsf).
-The new building will provide 45,330 nsf, while the existing space has 66,995 nsf.
-The new facility will include museum exhibits, public gathering space and event center, outdoor courtyard and amphitheater as well as appropriate museum collection storage.
+Total space needs for the Montana Heritage Center were identified at 158,885 gross square feet (gsf).
+The new building will provide 65,604 gsf, while the existing space has 93,252 gsf.
+The new facility will include museum exhibits, educational space and event center, outdoor courtyard and amphitheater, as well as appropriate museum collection storage.
 The renovation of the Veterans and Pioneers Memorial Building will expand the research center and library, double the size of the C. M. Russell Gallery, add much-needed classrooms for educational programs, and bring the State Historic Preservation Office into the MHS building.
-This renovation will restore the public areas of the facility to their original character and feel.
+This renovation will restore the public areas of the facility to their original character and warmth.

-Architectural plans approved by the Montana Historical Society Board of Trustees represent a construction budget of $37.5 million and won necessary approval of the Montana Legislature in 2005.
-That Legislature approved $7.5 million in bonding authority to begin planning for this development.
-Since that time, an additional $2.5 million has been raised from private donors and foundations.
+The Montana Historical Society Board of Trustees approved architectural plans for the Montana Heritage Center and the 2005 Montana Legislature authorized the $37.5 million construction budget, and allowed $7.5 million of the total in bonding authority for the MHS building project.
+Since that time, nearly $3.5 million has been raised or pledged from private donors and foundations.
 Private donors support this project with the expectation that state government will provide the appropriate funding to make the Montana Heritage Center a reality.

 MHS is working hard to earn your support.
-We want to make the dream of the Montana Heritage Center a reality, worthy of the nearly 150 year history of the Montana Historical Society.
-One thing our history shows us is that Montanans have never been afraid to take on a challenge.
+We want to make the dream of the Montana Heritage Center a reality, worthy of the 152 year history of the Montana Historical Society.
+One thing our history shows us is that Montanans have never backed down from a challenge.
 That’s the spirit that makes Montana The Last Best Place.
 In that spirit, we ask for your support.

-Please lend your name to this effort by considering a gift to the Montana Heritage Center Campaign.
+Please lend your name to this effort.
+Consider a gift to the Montana Heritage Center Campaign.
 Make your voice heard.

 In this video, television news anchorman Tom Brokaw stresses the importance of the Montana Heritage Center for Montana's future.